zilexa/Homeserver/filesystem/README.md

 More commands and info about BtrFS: https://docs.oracle.com/cd/E37670_01/E37355/html/ol_about_btrfs.html

-Step 3: setup-storage.sh & adjust for your disks
+### Step 3: setup-storage.sh & adjust for your disks
-Don't just run the script, open it in Pluma or other text editor.
+Don't just run the script!
+Open it in Pluma or other text editor.
 Read the comments.
-The script will install tools, create mount point folders and create the recommended subvolumes for Docker (to backup seperately and to "go back in time" with Docker containers) and for OS drive backup purposes (system-snapshots).
+The script will install tools, create mount point folders and create the recommended subvolumes for Docker (to backup seperately and to "go back in time" with Docker containers) and a subvolume for OS drive backup purposes (system-snapshots).
+These are server specific, therefor not in the post-install script.

-For both scenarios:
+#### For both scenarios:
 - Expand the command that creates the disk mount points: data1, data2..., parity1, parity2...,backup1, backup2 ... etc to reflect the # of drives you have.

-Scenario 2 specific steps:
+#### Scenario 2 specific steps:
 - remove the part that installs MergerFS
 - Remove the command that creates /mnt/pool (already created in step 2) and /mnt/pool-archive.

-Step 4:
+### Step 4:
 - Run the script, when finished the script opens /etc/fstab file, this file contains all disks mounted at boot.
 You must fill in the UUIDs for all mounts.
 Easy for the OS drive as you can copy paste and save the file.
 - Open Pluma, new empty file.
 Run `blkid` command to get the UUIDs of all drives.
 Copy paste them in Pluma.
 - Run `sudo nano /etc/fstab`, copy paste the correct UUID per mount.